New ideas about multiplication of tensorial distributions: New approach

 \paragraph{Useful conjecture related to our approach}

-Note, that we can possibly (if the limit commutes) extend this ``initial value'' approach through the ~$D'^{m}_{n S}(M)$ class to all the weak limits of those objects (if we take the weak topology).
-This means extension to the class of objects belonging to ~$D'^{m}_{n}(M)$, such that for any chart from $A$ they have the full ~$C^{P}(M)$ domain and ~$D'^{m}_{n S}(M)$ is dense in this class.
+Note, that we can possibly (if the limit commutes) extend this ``initial value'' approach through the ~$D'^{m}_{n S}(M)$ class to all the weak topology limits of the sequences formed by the objects from this class.
+This means extension to the class of objects belonging to ~$D'^{m}_{n}(M)$, such that for any chart from $\mathcal{A}$ they have the full ~$C^{P}(M)$ domain and ~$D'^{m}_{n S}(M)$ is dense in this class.